 Submit an Application

-Submit your application for temporary or permanent residence status to the Aliens Department of the Migration and Citizenship Service.
+Submit your application for temporary or permanent residence status to the Foreigners' Department of the Migration and Citizenship Service.

 Step 3